symfony/symfony-docs/security.rst

 4) Denying Access, Roles and other Authorization
 ------------------------------------------------

-Users can now login to your app using your login form.
+Users can now log in to your app using your login form.
 Great!
 Now, you need to learn how to deny access and work with the User object.
 This is called **authorization**, and its job is to decide if a user can access some resource (a URL, a model object, a method call, ...).